amandeep-boot/interview-buddy-frontend/README.md

 ---

-Made with ❤️ for interview preparation.
+Made with ❤️ and AI for interview preparation.